I used to think conflict in marriage was a bad thing. So much so, that I used to do whatever it took to get rid of it.

 Romans 15:7

-The starting point for working towards REAL resolution is to approach each conflict, hurt, or issue with an internal commitment to receive your spouse throughout the entire process of resolution.
-Don’t work towards resolution so that you can receive your spouse, but rather receive them to create the best possible environment for resolution to take place.
-Resolution works best in an environment of proactively receiving each other.
+The starting point for working towards REAL resolution is to approach each conflict, hurt, or issue with an internal commitment to receiving your spouse throughout the entire process of resolution.
+Don’t work towards resolutionย so that you can receive your spouse; instead, receive them to create the best possible environment for resolution.
+Resolution works best in an environment where we proactively receive each other.

 Receiving each other is the foundation of REAL resolution.